Single mothers with emergency financial difficulties who need assistance can look into options like personal loans for single mothers.

 If you are a single mom, we'd like to applaud you for your courage, strength, and commitment to be the sole provider for your kids.
 Parenting is a full-time job that even couples have difficulty doing together.
 It can be at least twice as hard to do on your own.
 When combined with the cost of raising children, making ends meet can make an already difficult life even more so.
 With only one source of income for the family, maintaining adequate savings isn't always a priority.
-Which means, should an emergency arise, there's a high chance that there isn't going to be enough to pay for the unexpected expense.
+This means, should an emergency arise, there's a high chance that there isn't going to be enough to pay for the unexpected expense.
 If you’re looking for emergency financial assistance for single mothers, we’ve got a list of options you can explore.

 Faith-based ministries often have programs that assist low-income families with financial assistance for paying utility bills and rent.
 These programs may also provide free food, clothes, affordable healthcare, and shelter.
 For example, Catholic Charities help qualified individuals regardless of their religion or beliefs.
 Some of the types of assistance provided by this organization include financial assistance to single mothers in paying utilities, prescriptions, and rent.
 You may also get free hot meals, grocery boxes, and even emergency housing services from Catholic Charities.
 Social workers and case managers in Catholic Charities also provide career counseling and resume review, enabling those in need to increase their skills and help obtain employment.